-The past continuous tense expresses action at a particular moment in the past.
+The Past Continuous tense expresses action at a particular moment in the past.
 The action started before that moment but has not finished at that moment.
 For example, yesterday I watched a film on TV.
 The film started at 7pm and finished at 9pm.

-When we use the past continuous tense, our listener usually knows or understands what time we are talking about.
+When we use the Past Continuous tense, our listener usually knows or understands what time we are talking about.
 Look at these examples:

-Past Continuous Tense + Simple Past Tense
+Past Continuous + Past Simple

 In the following example, we have two actions: